pypy/pypy/pypy/doc/objspace.rst

 Introduction
 ------------

-The object space creates all objects and knows how to perform operations on the objects.
-You may think of an object space as being a library offering a fixed API, a set of *operations*, with implementations that correspond to the known semantics of Python objects.
-An example of an operation is *add*: add's implementations are, for example, responsible for performing numeric addition when add works on numbers, concatenation when add works on built-in sequences.
+The object space creates all objects in PyPy, and knows how to perform operations on them.
+It may be helpful to think of an object space as being a library offering a fixed API: a set of *operations*, along with implementations that correspond to the known semantics of Python objects.

-All object-space operations take and return :ref:`application-level <application-level>` objects.
-There are only a few, very simple, object-space operations which allow the bytecode interpreter to gain some knowledge about the value of an application-level object.
-The most important one is ``is_true()``, which returns a boolean interpreter-level value.
-This is necessary to implement, for example, if-statements (or rather, to be pedantic, to implement the conditional-branching bytecodes into which if-statements get compiled).
+For example, :py:func:`add` is an operation, with implementations in the object space that perform numeric addition (when :py:func:`add` is operating on numbers), concatenation (when :py:func:`add` is operating on sequences), and so on.

 We have some working object spaces which can be plugged into the bytecode interpreter: